LibraryCarpentry/Top-10-FAIR/_posts/2018-12-01-geoscience.md

 The increase in available computational power over the last 50 years has led to a massive increase in the usage of computational analysis methods in geoscience.

 As such techniques become more commonplace, it’s important to distinguish between the data itself, the tools used to analyse data and any discrete components within those tools.
-In some cases a particular function of the software is critical to the analysis process; in other cases the critical part is an interchangeable block of code within that software package.
+In some cases, a particular function of the software is critical to the analysis process; in other cases the critical part is an interchangeable block of code within that software package.
 Recognising the difference between these two is important as it changes who gets credit for their previous work and who gets left unsung.

 It’s not always easy to know which to cite, but trying to give recognition for the creation of software and software components can make huge impacts on the career of a researcher, especially if they create scientific software!